-The following is another exchange and continuation of the discussion regarding Marx’s theory.
+The following is another exchange, continuing a previous discussion regarding Marx’s theory.

 One certainty is that Marx’s analysis of capital is exactly that: an analysis of capitalism in his lifetime.
 Marx’s conclusions regarding capitalism do not apply to other historical moments such as feudalism or socialism.
 What does apply is the method of political economy.
 Each historical moment must be understood in its specific historical context.
 While there may be abstract concepts like labor that cross historical moments, each social system (mode of production) must be understood by analyzing its own internal logic.